closecw/FiniteBoids/README.md

 # Boids Simulation
 An academic project to demonstrate understanding of Formal Languages, Finite Automata, and the theory of computability.

-Authors: Carter Close, James DeZurik
+Contributors: Carter Close, James DeZurik

 Current TODOs:
 - Limit FOV of Boids to 180°